-Many of the structural transfer rules in the Spanish-Catalan system are used without change for pt-es: mainly, all rules ensuring gender and number agreement for about twenty very frequent noun phrases (determinant-noun, determinant-noun-adjective, determinant-adjective-noun, numeral-noun etc.), as in um sinal vermelho (pt, masc.) ["a red signal"]) $\rightarrow$ una señal roja (es, fem.).
+Many of the structural transfer rules in the Spanish-Catalan system are used without change for pt-es: these are mainly, rules ensuring gender and number agreement for about twenty very frequent noun phrases (determinant-noun, numeral-noun, determinant-noun-adjective, determinant-adjective-noun etc.), as in um sinal vermelho (pt, masc.) ["a red signal"]) $\rightarrow$ una señal roja (es, fem.).
 In addition, we have rules to treat very frequent pt-es transfer problems, such as these:

-- Rules to choose verb tenses; for example, pt uses the subjunctive future (futuro do conjuntivo) both for temporal and hypothetical conditional expressions (quando vieres ["when you come"], se vieres ["if you came"]) whereas es uses the present subjunctive in temporal expressions (cuando vengas) but imperfect subjunctive for conditionals (si vinieras). - Rules to rearrange clitic pronouns (when enclitic in pt when proclitic in es or vice versa): enviou-me (pt) → me envió (es) ["he/she/it sent me"]; para te dizer (pt) → para decirte (es) ["to tell you"], etc. - Rules to add the preposition a in some modal constructions (vai comprar (pt) → va a comprar (es) ["is going to buy"]). - Rules for comparatives, both to deal with word order (mais dois carros (pt) → dos coches más (es) ["two more cars"]) and to translate do que (pt) ["than"] as que (es). - Lexical rules, for example, to decide the correct translation of the adverb muito (pt) → muy/mucho (es) ["very", "much"] or that of the adjective primeiro (pt) → primer/primero (es) ["first"].
+- Rules to choose verb tenses; for example, pt uses the subjunctive future (future do conjuntivo) both for temporal and hypothetical conditional expressions (quando vieres ["when you come"], se vieres ["if you came"]) whereas es uses the present subjunctive in temporal expressions (cuando vengas) but imperfect subjunctive for conditionals (si vinieras). - - Rules for articles with place names (da França (pt) ["\of the France"] $\rightarrow de$ Francia (es) ["of France"]). - Rules to rearrange clitic pronouns (when enclitic in pt and proclitic in es or vice versa): enviou-me (pt) → me envió (es) ["he/she/it sent me"]; para te dizer (pt) → para decirte (es) ["to tell you"], etc. - Rules to add the preposition a in some modal constructions (vai comprar (pt) $\rightarrow$ va a comprar (es) ["is going to buy"]). - Rules for comparatives, both to deal with word order (mais dois carros (pt) $\rightarrow$ dos coches más (es) ["two more cars"]) and to translate do que (pt) ["than"] as que (es). - Lexical rules, for example, to decide the correct translation of the adverb muito $(pt) \rightarrow muy/mucho$ (es) ["very", "much"] or that of the adjective primeiro $(pt) \rightarrow primer/primero$ (es) ["first"]. - Rules for em + se + gerund ( $em se tratando (pt) \rightarrow tratándose (es)$ ["concerning"]). - $^3$ In the current version, 3.77% of the words were unknown to the morphological analyser

 The rules are written in a high-level language (Garrido-Alenda and Forcada, 2001) in the usual pattern-action format of lex, where the pattern describes the LFs constituting the chunk which is processed and the action performs the actual transformation of the pattern, with lexical transfer always being implicitly called.
 The resulting module works left to right, processing always the input prefix of the remaining text which matches the longest pattern, and continuing immediately after the pattern.
-When input does not match any of the patterns, a LF is translated in isolation and processing continues after it.
+When input does not match any of the patterns, a LF that is, a word, is translated in isolation and processing continues after it.
 Left-to-right "state" information may be used to communicate the information computed during processing of a chunk to other chunks following it.